grantp-teaching/ipaas_integration/ipaas_notes.md

 EC2 access to S3
 ================

-EC2 is IaaS whilst S3 is PaaS.
+EC2 is IaaS whilst S3, SQS is PaaS.
 To connect them we need an IAM role.
 A role allows parts of AWS to take actions on your behalf without your username/password or key/secret key.